 HOURS OF OPERATION

-Monday | 9:00 a.m.–4:00 p.m.
+Monday | 9:00 a.m.–4:30 p.m.

-Wednesday / 9:00 a.m.–4:00 p.m.
+Wednesday | 9:00 a.m.–4:30 p.m.

-Friday / 9:00 a.m.–3:30 p.m.
+Friday | 9:00 a.m.–3:30 p.m.

 About the Library

 The Library maintains an extensive collection of artist files containing ephemera, articles, and other information on more than 30,000 individuals, from Old Masters to contemporary artists.
 The Library houses a collection of rare books, prints, and periodicals that provide a deeper understanding of visual culture and art history.
 Most notable within the rare book collection are the catalogues raisonnés and East Asian art folios.

-Located inside the Research Library, the Archives are the repository for a wide range of materials dealing with the history of the Museum and of the arts in San Diego.
-The collection includes items relating to key figures in the growth of the Museum such as the Bridges and Putnam families, Earle Grant and Pliny Munger, Dr. Clarence and Mrs. Ellis Spreckels Moore, Mr. and Mrs. Irving Snyder, and the Museum’s first director, Reginald Poland.
+Located inside the Research Library, the Archive is the repository for a wide range of materials pertaining to the history of the Museum and of the arts in San Diego.
+The collection contains items relating to key figures in the growth of the Museum such as the Bridges and Putnam families, Earle Grant and Pliny Munger, Dr. Clarence and Mrs. Ellis Spreckels Moore, Mr. and Mrs. Irving Snyder, and the Museum’s first director, Reginald Poland.
 Papers, letters, photographs, and sketchbooks of several important artists including Robert Henri, Donal Hord, William Templeton Johnson, Alice Klauber, Alfred Mitchell, Walter Pach, Arthur Putnam, Roland Schneider, Florence Kemmler Schneider, and Fritz Werner are also in the collection.